 I have had this specimen since last year.
 Upon closer inspection, I learned that this is in fact an Ammonoid.
 The unique suture pattern on the exposed portion of the shell is a dead match for identification.
 Early on, I had the genus narrowed to a few candidates.
 I considered Wellerites or Schistoceras.
 I ruled out Wellerites as the suture pattern, however it’s really close.

 I am aiming to prep the specimen much better.
-I want to try and identify a more clear suture pattern to help with identification.
+I want to try and show a more clear suture pattern to showcase the beauty of this genus.
 The shell itself is very flat, very thin compared to something like metacoceras.

 This is my drawn suture pattern while examining under a microscope.